On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 \begin{proof} Assume by way of contradiction that $\Delta$ is not equal $B$.
-Then there is a vertex of $v$ of $\Delta$ which is not a vertex of $B$ and therefore $v$ is a point in $\field{S}^2-B$.
-So it is not hard to find an induced $4$-cycle $\sigma$ in $B$ such that $v$ and the unique vertex $u$ of $B-\sigma$ lies in different components of $\field{S}^2-\sigma$.
+Then there is a vertex of $v$ of $\Delta$ which is not a vertex of $B$.
+Therefore, $v$ is a point in $\field{S}^2-B$.
+Since $B$ is a special prime flag complex, $B$ is one of the complexes in Figure~\ref{special}.
+By working on each case of $B$ in Figure~\ref{special}, we always can find an induced $4$-cycle $\sigma$ in $B$ such that $v$ and the unique vertex $u$ of $B-\sigma$ lies in different components of $\field{S}^2-\sigma$.
 This implies that $\sigma$ strongly separates $\Delta$.
-Therefore, $\Delta$ is not prime which is a contradiction.\end{proof}
+Therefore, $\Delta$ is not prime which is a contradiction.

+We now prove that the 1-skeleton of $\Delta$ is $\mathcal{CFS}$ if and only if $\Delta$ is special.
+If $\Delta$ is special, we can see from Figure~\ref{special} that the 1-skeleton of $\Delta$ is $\mathcal{CFS}$.
+We now assume that the 1-skeleton of $\Delta$ is $\mathcal{CFS}$.
+Then $\Delta$ contains a full subcomplex $B$ which is a special prime flag complex.
+Therefore, $\Delta$ must be exactly the complex $B$ as we proved above.
+Thus, $\Delta$ is special. \end{proof}

-The following lemma will play an important role in the proof of the relatively hyperbolic structure of right-angled Coxeter groups of planar defining nerves (see Theorem~\ref{sosonice}).
+The following lemma will play an important role in understanding the relatively hyperbolic structure of right-angled Coxeter groups of planar defining nerves (see Theorem~\ref{sosonice}).

 \begin{lem} Let $\Delta\subset \field{S}^2$ be a non-special prime flag complex.
 Let $\alpha_1$ and $\alpha_2$ be two distinct induced 4-cycles of $\Delta$ which have non-empty intersection.
 Then $\alpha_1\cap\alpha_2$ is a vertex or an edge of $\Delta$. \end{lem}